stepas-toliautas/enccs-instructor-training/content/workshops-online.md

   document does.
 - HackMD can just about scale to ~100 person workshop.
 Recommend learners keep it in view mode while not editing.
-- Voice questions are still allowed, but will be recorded.
+- Voice questions are still allowed, but might be recorded.
 Staff raise important questions from HackMD to the instructor immediately.
 - HackMD also allows communication when in breakout rooms.
 - You can get multiple answers, and answers can be improved over